Afşin-Elbistan power stations: Technology

 The plant burns lignite, which is transported by conveyor belt from the nearby Kışlaköy coal mine.
 After burning, 2% of the lignite remains as slag and 18% as fly ash.
 A new landfill site was planned for both of these waste products in 2019.
 Use of modified fly ash in concrete has been suggested.

 Afşin-Elbistan B

 Afşin-Elbistan B is a 1440MW coal-fired power station in Afşin in Kahramanmaraş Province, state owned by the Electricity Generation Company (EUAŞ).
 The plant burns lignite from Kışlaköy coal mine (mostly transported by lorry) and sometimes from other mines.
+Its two flue stacks are 150m high.

 History

 Built between 2004 and 2005, Afşin-Elbistan B is the largest single coal-fired power station in Turkey and is estimated to emit almost 8 million tonnes CO_{2} per year, over 1% of Turkey's greenhouse gas emissions.
 Opponents said in 2020 that ash retention filters were disabled on the pretext that they are expensive to clean.
 An environmental impact report for proposed ash and slag storage was approved in 2020.
 By 2021, unit 3 had been converted to gas.
 The plant stopped running in late September 2024, and due to lack of coal caused by a landslide at the nearby Kışlaköy coal mine.
 It was predicted not to run again until sometime in 2025.